Limit laws on extremes of non-homogeneous Gaussian random fields: Applications

 \section{Applications}

-In this section we give two applications of our main results.
-We derive the exact tail asymptotics and Gumbel laws for Shepp statistics and the storage process with fBm as input.
+In this section, we give two applications of our main results.
+We derive the exact tail asymptotics and Gumbel limit laws for Shepp statistics.
 The obtained results are of independent interest.